How Safe Is Your School's Reopening Plan? Here's What To Look For

 Others, like Malani, are skeptical.
 She says children infected with the coronavirus may show no symptoms, including fever, so temperature screenings can miss the real cases and could be a waste of resources.
 And Combe questions the accuracy of infrared temperature screening devices and worries about student privacy.

-3) Masking Policies
+3) Masking policies

 Look for: Consistent, mandatory mask usage for kids and adults